-A key feature of the State's "defined benefit" pension plan is the potentially volatile nature of the employer contribution rates that drive the amounts that the State and local governments are required to pay every year.
-Because these rates are largely affected by the performance of the stock market, a significant downturn in the market can lead to a large increase in the State's annual pension contribution, as was the case at the beginning of the decade.
-Although administrative steps have been taken to give the State and local governments more advance notice of what their pension contribution will be, a downturn in the stock market can force the State and local governments to be responsible for large additional pension contributions.
+A key feature of the State's defined benefit pension plan is the potentially volatile nature of the employer contribution rates that drive the amounts that the State and local governments are required to pay every year.
+Because these rates are largely affected by the performance of the stock market, a significant downturn in the market can lead to a large increase in the State's annual pension contribution.
+Although steps, such as the built-in lag described earlier, have been taken to give the State and local governments more advance notice of what their pension contribution will be, a downturn in the stock market can force the State and local governments to be responsible for large additional pension contributions.